Thoughts on Configuring an M4 Mac Studio for Video Editing

 As always, hardware is faster than software.
 All our NLEs are unable to fully take advantage of all this horsepower.
 Still, to maximize speeds, you also need to have very fast Thunderbolt 3, 4, or 5 SSDs as your main online storage system.
 (You can use HDDs for longer-term storage and archiving, where speeds are not as critical.)

 NOTE: In my most recent performance tests using an M4 Pro Mac mini, no NLE rendered and exported data faster than 1.5 GB/second.
-While this matches the speed of many HDD RAIDs, it doesn’t touch the speed of Thunderbolt 3/4 (3 GB/s) or Thunderbolt 5 (6 GB/second).
+While fast, this doesn’t touch the blinding speed of Thunderbolt 3/4 (3 GB/s) or Thunderbolt 5 (6 GB/second).
 Still, it is generally true that the faster your storage, the faster the performance of your editing system – up to a point.

 Keep in mind, also, that the fastest system won’t help you think faster, it will simply execute the tasks you give it faster.
 Creativity is still constrained by the speed of our imagination.
 No flashy new hardware will make trimming clips any faster.